Managing your data

 If you think that any information in your health records is wrong, please talk first to the health professional looking after you, or contact the information governance department.

-If the information is wrong, we will correct it.
-If the information is right, or the opinion of a health professional, you will be given an opportunity to have a statement of your views added to the record.
+If the information is factually incorrect, we will correct it.
+If the information is correct, or the opinion of a health professional, you will be given an opportunity to have a statement of your views added to the record but we will not delete the entry in question.

 In some cases, you may have the right to ask us to limit how we use your data, or to erase it entirely.
-We will consider these requests case by case.
+We will consider these requests case by case including consideration of your vital interests and technical capability.
 Please contact the information governance department for more information.

 Carers and parents